tadzik/panda/README.md

 Since the bootstrap step currently runs tests with prove, you will need a recent TAP::Harness (3.x) for it to work properly.

+If you are behind a proxy, you neet to [configure git](http://help.github.com/firewalls-and-proxies/) and [configure wget](http://www.gnu.org/software/wget/manual/html_node/Proxies.html) to use the proxy.

 ## Installation on Windows